mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ### Use a professional stenography machine

 Some professional stenography machines are compatible with Plover.
 You can find used steno machines on eBay at reasonable prices.
-The most common/popular of these seems to be the Stentura 400 SRT.

 See the [[Supported Hardware]] page for a list of supported professional stenography machines.

+* The most common/popular professional stenography machine used with Plover appears to be the Stentura 400 SRT.

 ## Confirm it's working ("Hello World")